 The German chimney sweep or Schornsteinfeger has been a good luck symbol since the late Middle Ages.
 People give each other little Chimney Sweet figurines or Marzipan figures.
-Chimney Sweeps turn up in children’s songs and stories, and make appearances at Weddings.
+Chimney Sweeps turn up in children’s songs and stories and make appearances at Weddings.
 But WHY?
-Why would a guy that climbs on roofs and spends the day getting dirty be so lucky?
+Why would a guy who climbs on roofs and spends the day getting dirty be so lucky?
 Is it because of their great balance?
-It turns out…a chimney sweep’s luck comes from fire prevention.
+It turns out a chimney sweep’s luck comes from fire prevention.

 But, as always, there is a lot more to the story.